 You'll never know a person's individual preferences unless you ask!
 It's also really useful to ask the couple what they definitely don’t like too.
 There's no point spending ages perfecting a floral border if flowers just aren't their thing.

 Another important practical issue to consider is the couple’s budget, and take this into account when you put together the design—gold foil can look lovely, but it can also be expensive for bargain-hunting couples.
+Try a simple pattern design instead, like this retro wedding invitation that features unique pattern elements.

 Your Invitation Checklist